Economic reforms and recovery proposals regarding the euro area crisis: Progress

 In April 2012, Olli Rehn, the European commissioner for economic and monetary affairs in Brussels, "enthusiastically announced to EU parliamentarians in mid-April that 'there was a breakthrough before Easter'.
 He said the European heads of state had given the green light to pilot projects worth billions, such as building highways in Greece."
 Other growth initiatives include "project bonds" wherein the EIB would "provide guarantees that safeguard private investors.
 In the pilot phase until 2013, EU funds amounting to €230 million are expected to mobilize investments of up to €4.6 billion."
 Der Spiegel also said: "According to sources inside the German government, instead of funding new highways, Berlin is interested in supporting innovation and programs to promote small and medium-sized businesses.
 To ensure that this is done as professionally as possible, the Germans would like to see the southern European countries receive their own state-owned development banks, modeled after Germany's [Marshall Plan-era-origin] Kreditanstalt für Wiederaufbau (KfW) banking group.
 It's hoped that this will get the economy moving in Greece and Portugal."

 Increase competitiveness

 Crisis countries must significantly increase their international competitiveness to generate economic growth and improve their terms of trade.
 Indian-American journalist Fareed Zakaria notes in November 2011 that no debt restructuring will work without growth, even more so as European countries "face pressures from three fronts: demography (an aging population), technology (which has allowed companies to do much more with fewer people) and globalization (which has allowed manufacturing and services to locate across the world)."

-In case of economic shocks, policy makers typically try to improve competitiveness by depreciating the currency, as in the case of Iceland, which suffered the largest financial crisis in 2008–2011 in economic history but has since vastly improved its position.
+In case of economic shocks, policy makers typically try to improve competitiveness by external devaluation, as in the case of Iceland, which suffered from the 2008–2011 Icelandic financial crisis but has since vastly improved its position.
 However, eurozone countries cannot devalue their currency.